gxercavins/dataflow-samples/quick-draw/README.md

 # 'Quick, Draw!'
 Dataset Playground

-The main idea of this example is to use Dataflow to explore the [Quick, Draw!](https://towardsdatascience.com/quick-draw-the-worlds-largest-doodle-dataset-823c22ffce6b)dataset.
+The main idea of this example is to use Dataflow to explore the [Quick, Draw!](https://towardsdatascience.com/quick-draw-the-worlds-largest-doodle-dataset-823c22ffce6b) dataset.
 This is a Google initiative to collect user-made doodles belonging to different categories such as places, animals, etc. It can be accessed through the [GitHub page](https://github.com/googlecreativelab/quickdraw-dataset) and it's also hosted on a public [GCS Bucket](https://console.cloud.google.com/storage/browser/quickdraw_dataset).
 Projects revolving around this dataset have been focused on Machine Learning and trying to predict what is being sketched (see the game [here](https://quickdraw.withgoogle.com/#)).
 In our case, we are going to focus on the [owl drawings'](https://quickdraw.withgoogle.com/data/owl) raw data, convert them to images and save them in `png` format (147,654 files).
 We'll use the Python SDK for the convenience to use libraries such as `json` or `Pillow`.

 ![screenshot from 2018-09-02 20-16-55](https://user-images.githubusercontent.com/29493411/44959774-8fa4de00-aef4-11e8-9516-448117a52ebc.png)